NTIA/scos-sensor/README.md

    rotate an antenna, or start streaming data over a socket and only return when the recipient closes the connection.

- - *acquisition*: Some combination of data and metadata created by an action (though an action does not have to create an acquisition).
+ - *acquisition*: The combination of data and metadata created by an action (though an action does not have to create an acquisition).
 Metadata is accessible directly though the API, while data is retrievable in an easy-to-use archive format with its associated metadata.